the biggest alcohol trends for 2021

 Those looking for a healthier choice will be familiar with zero alcohol beer and will also know that taste is often sacrificed in favour of trendy no-alcohol claims.
 Well, no longer!
 Smaller brands like Heaps Normal, Nort and Aboriginal-owned Sobah have been a hit with fussy craft beer drinkers who prioritise both flavour and fitness.

 No-alcohol beer has been doubling in sales at Dan Murphy's and BWS, so it's no surprise that Australia is projected to experience some of the most impressive growth in this category over the next 4 years.
+Australia's first alcohol-free bottle store, Sans Drinks, has recently opened a shop front.
 The biggest beer brand in the country, Great Northern, has also recently launched a zero-alcohol beer in Queensland, further cementing this trend.
-Of course, Melbourne is already ahead of this curve with the opening of a new bar in Brunswick which will serve non-alcoholic beer, wine and cocktails - and nothing more!
+Of course, Melbourne is already ahead of the curve with the opening of a new bar in Brunswick which will serve non-alcoholic beer, wine and cocktails - and nothing more!

 No longer the poor cousin of beer, cider remains popular amongst general consumers and gluten-free drinkers.
 Demand for boutique and craft ciders is projected to rise in the next 5 years, with pear and other fruit-flavoured ciders commanding the strongest growth.